 - Provides some tax credits so that institutions may work to increase their accessibility.

-About the HIE Help Center and ABC Law Centers
+About HIE Help Center

-If you suspect your child’s HIE may have been caused by medical negligence, please contact us today to learn more about pursuing a case.
+If you suspect your child’s HIE may have been caused by medical negligence, contact us to learn more about pursuing a case.
 We provide free legal consultations, during which we will inform you of your legal options and answer any questions you have.
 Moreover, you would pay nothing throughout the entire legal process unless we obtain a favorable settlement.

 Sources